evalalave/openssl-cipher-list-scan/README.md

 ### Todos

- - Make the script work with WEB address and not only IP
+ - Make the script work with hostnames
  - Add more failure checks when incorrect ports are used
  - Add TLSv1.3 support without breaking DSA ciphers scanning